|

 Okinawan Kenpo is a term that dates back to the beginning of the 20th century.
 It is often used as a generic term to describe all of the Okinawan Karate styles.
 During the early 1950's this term came into use to describe a particular style, the karate being taught by Master Shigeru Nakamura.

 Master Nakamura was born on Jan.
 20, 1894.
 His karate training started whilst in attendance of Icchu Middle School in Shuri.
 It was here that both Kanryo Higashionna (1845-1915) and Chomo Hanashiro (1830-1945) were the karate instructors.
 Yasutune Itosu (1830-1915) as well as Kentsu Yabu (1863-1937) also made visits to the school.
 Upon Graduation from middle school, Nakamura Sensei returned to Nago city where he continued his training under Shinkichi Kunioshi.
-In 1953, Nakamura Sensei opened his own dojo in Nago city where he called his form of karate "Okinawa Kenpo", he became famous for his introduction of "bogu gear", protective equipment permitting full contact sparring.
+In 1953, Nakamura Sensei opened his own dojo in Nago city where he called his form of karate "Okinawa Kenpo", he became famous for his introduction of "bogu gear",

 Over time, Odo's kobudo instructors included many of the leading practitioners of Okinawa, such as Mitsuo Kakazu, Kenko Nakaima, Matayoshi and, Seike Toma.
 At 23 Odo began to study karate under Nakamura Sensei.
 Odo studied kobudo (with Mitsuo Kakazu) as well as karate and kobudo with Seike Toma, whom was a senior student of Chotoku Kyan (1880-1945).
 However, Odo Sensei still considers Master Nakamura as his primary instructor as well as mentor.